ericmasiello/express-starter/README.md

+# What is this for?

+Building Node apps that leverage all support all the amazing features allowed by tooling like Babel and Webpack is a bit more complicated than it ought to be.
+The goal of this project is to define a simple starter package that:

+- Allows developers to leverage unsupported language features through Babel
+- Requires minimal configuration
+- Prescribes a sensible folder structure without over-prescribing excessive tooling
+- Is debuggable using tools like Visual Studio Code

 ## Debugging with Visual Studio Code

 If you are using [Visual Studio Code](https://code.visualstudio.com/), you can enable debugging by creating the following `launch.json` file inside a directory `.vscode` within your project.